ELthomasoPostfix/HOAx/README.md

 First, [the linkage test](/tests/test_spot_linkage.cpp) verifies that Spot was installed correctly.
 If this script does not result in any compilation errors, and prints to the terminal, then all is well.
 The main concern is that you should explicitly link spot when compiling, as follows: `g++ ... -lspot -o ...`.
 The placement of `-lspot` in this command matters.

 [The parser API test](/tests/test_spot_parser_api.cpp) shows that the Spot parser API exposes the expected functions.
 To provide visual indication of this, the test should also take some input file from the [input directory](/input/) and produce the dot image of the corresponding automaton into the [output directory](/output/).
+It also dumps the HOA of the automaton it parsed.
+This is to show that the `controllable-AP` property is preserved when an input automaton is specified in eHOA, meaning the input contains `controllable-AP`, since the output HOA file also specifies the original `controllable-AP` property value.

 # Compilation